masternotions/masternotions.github.io/predator-part-2.md

 I spent months terrified for having contracted some venereal disease because more than once, I woke up in pain after being doped.

 It got worse when in a court coup, Glenn and Jason stole everything from Peter Haas.
-In a pathetic audience, reported and followed by the Daily News, where 'per se', Greenwald called Haas a little bitch ”and“ a good little whore (we won't even translate, please), Greenwald again threatened Haas to expose his famous Wall Street customers.
+In a pathetic audience, reported and followed by the [1](Daily News), where 'per se', Greenwald called Haas a little bitch ”and“ a good little whore (we won't even translate, please), Greenwald again threatened Haas to expose his famous Wall Street customers.

 Worse, RZ had someone in Peter Haas who defended him and tried to protect others from the Greenwald / Buchtel dementia.